SturmB/sky-devops/README.md

 ansible-playbook do-prep.yml
 ```

 Please note that this will only create the production droplets, install the necessary dependencies, and get **Apache** ready for serving the sites.
-It _will not_ transfer the actual site files to the droplets.
-For that, **Travis CI** is set up to watch any pushes to the **master** branches of their respective repositories on GitHub.
+It *will not* transfer the actual site files to the droplets.
+For that, **Github Actions** is set up to watch any pushes to the **main** branches of their respective repositories and transfer them automatically to the droplets.

 ### Updating Packages